1-day Online Seminar (7.5 hours of CPD)

 Nicole graduated from the Anglo-European College of Chiropractic (AECC) in 2005 and began studying functional neurology in 2006.
 She gained the Diplomate of the American Chiropractic Neurology Board (DACNB) qualification four years later.
 Alongside clinical practice she lectures for Neuroseminars, teaching functional neurology to chiropractors, osteopaths, physiotherapists and other health care professionals in the UK and Europe.
 Nicole has presented at several conferences and conventions, including the 2014 & 2016 European Chiropractors Union (ECU) Conventions, the 2019 World Federation of Chiropractic (WFC) Congress, and at the annual or biannual conferences/ meetings of the Swiss, German, Norwegian, Belgian, Finnish, Swedish, Irish and Scottish national associations.

 Karl graduated from Macquarie University, Sydney in 2006.
 He practiced as a chiropractor in Spain for several years before returning home to Norway in 2010.
 During his time at university, he developed a special interest in jaw problems, balance disorders, vertigo, headaches and chronic pain, which he has pursued in his postgraduate studies.
-Currently he is in his final year of a Masters of Musculoskeletal Neuroscience programme, with the focus of his studies on chronic pain and central sensitisation.
+He has completed his Masters of Musculoskeletal Neuroscience, with the focus of his studies on chronic pain and central sensitisation.
 Karl has taught several TMJ workshops for the Norwegian Chiropractic Association’s Regional New Graduate Development Programme.
 He has also presented at the Swedish Chiropractic Association’s 2019 Autumn Conference on the subject of TMJ influences on the vestibular system.